-Rose is an artist known for her oil paintings, but she also holds art education seminars that are accessible via her website.
+Rose is an artist known for her oil paintings, but she also holds art education seminars accessible via her website.
 Rose’s site design emphasizes her business savvy, with many teaser images linking viewers directly to her e-commerce store.

 Istvan is a sculptor and still-life photographer known for his dramatic images cast in chiaroscuro lighting.
 Notably, Istvan’s website is designed to be substantially more visually busy than other portfolios for artist websites.